Pacing Equilibrium in First-Price Auction Markets: Introduction

-Our current paper focuses on bid modification, wherein the platform shades an advertiser's bids in order to preserve her budget for the future.
-This is commonly implemented by scaling an advertiser's bid by a {\em pacing multiplier} (of value $< 1$).
-Many ad platforms provide a free option to advertisers to automatically have their bids scaled, and an impressive body of work has focused on advertiser strategies for bid modification in order to maximize their ROI~\citep{rusmevichientong2006,feldman2007budget,hosanagar2008}.
+Our work focuses on bid modification, wherein the platform shades an advertiser's bids in order to preserve her budget for the future.
+This is commonly implemented by scaling an advertiser's bid by a pacing multiplier between $0$ and $1$.
+Many advertising platforms provide a free option to advertisers to automatically have their bids scaled, and an impressive body of work has focused on advertiser strategies for bid modification in order to maximize their ROI~\citep{rusmevichientong2006,feldman2007budget,hosanagar2008}.
 In addition to advertiser strategies, \cite{cray2007} also studies the limit point if all advertisers participate in a repeated position auction.
-In that setting, prices converge to VCG prices, but there is no heterogeneity in impression opportunities.
-Closest to our work is that of \cite{borgs2007dynamics} who study first-price auctions with budget constraints in a perturbed model.
+In that setting, prices converge to Vickrey-Clarke-Groves (VCG) prices, but there is no heterogeneity in impression opportunities.
+Closest to our work is that of \cite{borgs2007dynamics} who study first price auctions with budget constraints in a perturbed model.
 They show that in the limit of their perturbations, prices converge to those of an (equal-rates) competitive equilibrium.
 The limit point they describe is an \fppe, hence this shows guaranteed existence and the relation to competitive equilibria.
 It leaves open the question of uniqueness, revenue, and other properties of \fppe.
 They also point out a convex set of constraints that can be used to compute this limit point, and thus an \fppe.